 Once bleach comes into contact with the rodent’s stomach, it causes epithelial cells to break down just as burns occur.
 What’s more, if the bleach continues to eat away, the cells, fats, and inner tissues are broken down as well.

 The mice should ingest enough peanut butter to kill it.
-Its death is not immediate and may take 24-48 hours. this is not a humane way of killing a mouse, and whilst it is not something I recommend, it is something that works as part of a mouse control process.
+Unfortunately, its death is not immediate and may take 24-48 hours.
+This is not a humane way of killing a mouse, and while it is not something I recommend, it works as part of a mouse control process.

 3. Using Cotton Balls Soaked in Bleach

-If you have already identified several mice hiding places, then you can sprinkle bleach solution to drive them out.
+If you have identified several mice hiding places, you can sprinkle bleach solutions to drive them out.
 If not, sprinkle baking soda on the floor before sleeping.
-You are likely to find paw prints that will direct you to their hideouts.
+You will likely find paw prints that will direct you to their hideouts.
 The foul-smelling bleach will compel them to leave the hideout in search of a hideout that has fresh air.

 Alternatively, you can find, seal and sprinkle bleach in the mice entry points to avoid more mice from entering your home.
 Inspect the cabinets, closet doors, and the outdoors to identify all the entry points.

-Mice get through holes as small as a quarter-inch hence the need to ensure the holes are completely sealed.
+Mice get through holes as small as a quarter-inch; hence ensuring the holes are completely sealed will stop further infestations.

 After sealing these entry points, you can go ahead and sprinkle bleach solution to effectively repel them.